Rymedy/hearthstone-web/README.txt

-Please run the program with a web server otherwise the program's functionality will lose missing features.
+Please run the program with a web server otherwise the program's functionality will lose essential features.